 • Submission should be made at least 30 days in advance of the date for which you are requesting approval.
 If you wish to advertise that a seminar is approved for Professionalism credit, leave sufficient time for submission and approval prior to publication of seminar registration brochures.

-The following items will NOT be approved for Professionalism CLE credit.
+The following items may NOT be approved for Professionalism CLE credit.

-• The Commission does not approve activities such as meditation, journaling, yoga, physical fitness or other similar activities for Professionalism CLE credit.
+• The Commission may not approve CLEs primarily devoted to activities such as meditation, journaling, yoga, nutrition, physical fitness or other similar activities for Professionalism CLE credit.

-• The Commission does not approve trainings on substantive law for Professionalism CLE credit.
+• The Commission may not approve trainings on substantive law for Professionalism CLE credit, except as provided in the revised Professionalism CLE Guidelines effective July 1, 2019.

-• The Commission does not approve the provision of general information, data, or statistics regarding wellness or pro bono for Professionalism CLE credit.
+• The Commission may not approve the provision of general information, data, or statistics regarding wellness or pro bono for Professionalism CLE credit.

-• The Commission does not approve courses on legal ethics for Professionalism CLE credit
+• The Commission may not approve courses that primarily concern the rules of professional conduct (i.e. legal ethics) for Professionalism CLE credit